Skip to content Skip to section navigation

 1. Your highest salary for any period of 12 complete months during the last 3 years, and

-2. The highest yearly average of total salary for any 3 consecutive years within the last 10 years
+2. The highest yearly average for any 3 consecutive years dating back 13 years from your cessation date.

 Salary in these calculations (except for the final 12 months) is the salary revalued up to date of leaving/retirement by the increase in the Retail Prices Index.